 Topography can affect weather, for example, by forcing air upwards which can cause disturbances in the weather system.
 As the air rises, changes in pressure and temperature can result in precipitation — a phenomenon known as the orographic effect or orographic precipitation.
 While it is acknowledged that topography can influence monsoons, there is still much debate regarding the direct impact that global highlands have on monsoon circulation and precipitation.

 “We provided three ensemble simulations of long-term changes of the global monsoon under observed Sea Surface Temperature (SST) and Sea ice forcing to reduce uncertainty from the initial method,” explained HE, “We also provided high time frequency outputs in GMMIP Tier-3 experiments for better understanding the role of the Tibetan Plateau in the global monsoon system by transient processes.”

-This is one of two papers the authors contributed to the IPCC CMIP6 world climate research programme.
-The companion paper describes the outputs of the Chinese Academy of Sciences (CAS) Flexible Global Ocean–Atmosphere–Land System (FGOALS-f3-L) model for the baseline experiment of the Atmospheric Model Intercomparison Project simulation in the Diagnostic, Evaluation and Characterization of Klima common experiments of phase 6 of the Coupled Model Intercomparison Project (CMIP6).
+This is one of two papers the authors contributed to the IPCC CMIP6 world climate research program.
+The companion paper describes the outputs of the Chinese Academy of Sciences (CAS) Flexible Global Ocean–Atmosphere–Land System (FGOALS-f3-L) model for the baseline experiment of the Atmospheric Model Intercomparison Project simulation in the Diagnostic, Evaluation, and Characterization of Klima common experiments of phase 6 of the Coupled Model Intercomparison Project (CMIP6).